Rosh HaAyin: Izbet Sartah mound

+Izbet Sartah (Izbet Tzarta) mound is located to the north of Rosh HaAyin, in the fields between Rosh HaAyin and the town of Kfar Qasim.
+It was investigated by archaeologists in the 1970s.
+Izbet Sartah abecedary was discovered here.
+The site is located about 3 kilometers east of the ancient town of Antipatris, also known as Aphek.
+It is often identified by scholars with the biblical site of Eben-ezer.

+In the excavations of this unfortified site, scholars discovered three levels of settlement, that were all short-lived.
+The earliest level was Stratum III, and it is believed to date to the twelfth century BCE.

+Izbet Sartah ostracon was discovered in a grain silo during excavations directed by archaeologist Moshe Kochavi.
+This particular silo is associated with a large four-room house belonging to Stratum II.
+The sherd features five lines of text written in an early Proto-Canaanite (or early linear West Semitic) script, and the abecedary is found at the end.
+This ostracon may belong to the 12th or early 11th century BCE (the biblical Period of the Judges).

 Demographics

 According to the Israel Central Bureau of Statistics (CBS), in 2018, the ethnic make-up of the city was 97.9% Jewish, with a predominant number of young people below the age of 19.
 The population growth rate was 9.7% at the end of 2019.
 In the 2021–2022 school year, 79.5% of 12th-grade students were eligible for a matriculation certificate.
 The average monthly salary of employees in 2021 was 13,292 NIS, compared to the national average of 11,330 NIS.
 As of the end of February 2025 (estimate), Rosh HaAyin had a population of 78,717 residents, including 77,909 Israeli citizens, ranking it 25th among local authorities in Israel.
-The city’s annual population growth rate is approximately 1.8%.
+The city's annual population growth rate is approximately 1.8%.